RadoTheProgrammer/blockparty/README.md

 pip install -e .
 ```

-You have to run a minecraft server configured with RaspberryJuice
+You have to run a minecraft server configured with RaspberryJuice, see [mcserver](https://github.com/RadoTheProgrammer/mcserver)

 ## Usage